decretist/Dissertation/Chapter0/chapter0.md

 [^5]: Ingobert was named after the Carolingian scribe of the Bible of San Paolo fuori le Mura.
-Some scholars have suggested that he was responsible for Beinecke 413; the script is certainly similar to his.
+Some scholars have suggested that he was responsible for Beinecke 413; the hand is certainly similar to his.
 The Ingobert project is still under active development: see my GitHub [Ingobert2](https://github.com/decretist/Ingobert2) repository for the source code of the current version of the Python